mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/custom/_index.md

 4. Next, write your external application.
 Include a function which receives HTTP `POST` or HTTP `GET` requests from Mattermost.
 The request will look something like this:

     ```http request
-    POST /slash-command HTTP/1.1
+    POST /weather HTTP/1.1
-    Host: example.com
+    Host: weather-service:4000
     Accept: application/json
     Accept-Encoding: gzip
     Authorization: Token qzgakf1nx3yt9dr4n8585ihbxy
-    Content-Length: 313
+    Content-Length: 567
     Content-Type: application/x-www-form-urlencoded
     User-Agent: Mattermost-Bot/1.1

-    channel_id=jux16pkewjrkfj3ehep1psxyxc&
-    channel_mentions=["saepe-5", "aut-8"]&
-    channel_mentions_ids=["r3j6sby343fpfdxcbwqg95rfsa", "ehjj46yk7ifptr5bpfb966s6mc"]&
+    channel_id=fukxanjgjbnp7ng383at53k1sy&
     channel_name=town-square&
-    command=%2Ftest&
-    response_url=http%3A%2F%2Flocalhost%3A8065%2Fhooks%2Fcommands%2Fxbrkb8p393gjpq5cawei7npije&
-    team_domain=test&
-    team_id=carya1qs77bemjup96ff538snh&
-    text=asd&
-    token=okwexkjpe7ygb8eq1ww58t483w&
-    user_id=aoa1agao6t8fmx3ikt1j9w5ybw&
-    user_mentions=["aaron.peterson", "aaron.medina"]&
-    user_mentions_ids=["q5s3b7xzgprp5eid8h66j9epsy", "czwmumrmw7dfxecww7qibkkoor"]
-    user_name=somename&
+    command=%2Fweather&
+    response_url=http%3A%2F%2Flocalhost%3A8066%2Fhooks%2Fcommands%2Fi11f6nnfgfyk8eg56x9omc6dpa&
+    team_domain=team-awesome&
+    team_id=wx4zz8t4ttgmtxqiwfohijayzc&
+    text=toronto+week&
+    token=qzgakf1nx3yt9dr4n8585ihbxy&
+    trigger_id=ZWZ5ZjRndzR4YmJxOHJlZWh4MXpkaHozbnI6ZXJqNnFjazNyZmd0dWpzODZ3NXI2cmNremg6MTY2MjA0MTY5Njg5NjpNRVFDSUQ5cTZ3MkRHU1RaNjhyaDh1TGl1STlSVHh2R1czSXZ5aGVRYjhkWThuZnlBaUI2YnlPR2ZpWlczR1FmVkdIODlreEp4MmlVT0UxMm9LMjlkZ1d0RC8xbjZRPT0%3D&
+    user_id=erj6qck3rfgtujs86w5r6rckzh&
+    user_name=alan
     ```

    If your integration sends back a JSON response, make sure it returns the `application/json` content-type.

-5. Add a configurable *MATTERMOST_TOKEN* variable to your application and set it to the **Token** value from step 7.
-This value will be used by your application to confirm the HTTP `POST` or `GET` request came from Mattermost.
+5. The HTTP `POST` or `GET` request will contain an `Authorization` header with a bearer token.
+The bearer token should match the **Token** value from step 3 for a request to be considered valid.

-6. To have your application post a message back to `town-square`, it can respond to the HTTP `POST` request with a JSON response such as:
+6. To have your application post a message back to `town-square`, it can respond to the HTTP `POST` or `GET` request with a JSON payload.

+   Mattermost supports several [parameters](#response-parameters) in the response to fine-tune the user's experience.
+For instance, you can override the username and profile picture the messages post as, or specify a custom post type when sending a webhook message for use by [plugins]({{< ref "/integrate/plugins" >}}).
+Messages with advanced formatting can be created by including an [attachment array]({{< ref "/integrate/reference/message-attachments" >}}) and [interactive message buttons]({{< ref "/integrate/plugins/interactive-messages" >}}) in the response payload.

+   Our external weather application could respond with a JSON payload like so:

    ```
    {"response_type": "in_channel", "text": "